 Center for Wooden Boats at South Lake Union: 1010 Valley Street, Seattle, WA 98109.
 Dedicated to preserving the maritime history of the Pacific Northwest.
 Why go: learn and practice maritime skills, rent boats, build a toy boat, take sailing lessons.

 Northwest Seaport, Historic Ships Wharf, Lake Union Park, 860 Terry Ave N, Seattle, WA 98109.
-One of the oldest maritime heritage organizations in the U.S. manages historic vessels, some with National Historic Landmark status, and offers ship tours, material archives, and special events.
+One of the oldest maritime heritage organizations in the U.S., they are dedicated to the preservation of the maritime heritage of Puget Sound.
+The Seaport’s historic floating fleet includes the tugboat Arthur Foss (1889) and the Lightship No. 83 “Swiftsure” (1904), both of which have National Historic Landmark status.
+The museum ships provide a hands-on venue for public tours, tugboat sleepovers, family tugboat story times, vocational training, trade workshops, and annual festivals that celebrate workboat culture, boats, “sea chantey” music, and stories.
 Why go: learn about workboat culture and vessels of historic significance.

 Virginia V, South Lake Union, behind MOHAI, past the historic steam clock.
 A National Historic Landmark and the largest operational wooden steamboat in the U.S. Virginia V is out on tours and special events.
 However, when docked at homeport on Open Boat Days (most weekends), the vessel is open to the public.
 So, check their website and calendar before you go.
 Why go: a unique experience for learning about maritime skills and operations.
 Drop in to walk around the ship or get a tour.